selivan/thinclient/docs/INTERNALS.md

 ## Initrd hacks

-initrd has custom booot script `ram` and hook to incude necessary binaries and modules.
+initrd has custom boot script `ram` and hook to incude necessary binaries and modules.
 Script name is passed to kernel in boot parameters.

 Overlays(optional) are mounted using [Overlayfs](https://en.wikipedia.org/wiki/OverlayFS). `/AUFS` helper directory is used to make it work.